MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-propose-a-new-meeting-time-by-using-ews-in-exchange.md

 ---
-title: "How to Propose a new meeting time by using EWS in Exchange"
+title: "Propose a new meeting time by using EWS in Exchange"

 manager: sethgros